-No matter the asset class, one of the bedrock principles of investing is that diversification is key ingredient in the recipe for a well-balanced portfolio.
+No matter the asset class, one of the bedrock principles of investing is that diversification is a key ingredient in the recipe for a well-balanced portfolio.
 Historically, conventional wisdom has suggested that a “basket” of stocks and bonds contains all the diversification necessary for a well-balanced portfolio.
-While this is true, there’s another asset class — private real estate — whose risk profile and return history suggest that it also deserves inclusion in the traditional stock/bond portfolio.
+While this is true, there’s another asset class — private real estate — whose risk profile and return history suggest that it also deserves inclusion along with the traditional stock/bond portfolio.

 What is Private Real Estate?

-Private commercial real estateis characterized by ownership of physical real estate in one of four asset classes: office, retail, industrial, or multifamily.
 The word “private” suggests that real estate ownership was acquired through non-publicly traded means and there are two ways to do it, directly or indirectly.

 Benefits of Private Commercial Real Estate Investment

 Whether purchased directly or indirectly, private commercial real estate ownership can yield important benefits to investors.